AtlasPublicPolicy/power-bi-embedded/README.md

 After you save your changes, you'll see the authentication status on the settings page if it worked.
 Once you've configured the plugin, you can now add Power BI content to your WordPress site and embed it wherever you want.

-The plugin also includes support to control the Power BI Embedded resource on Azure.
+The plugin also includes support to control the Embed for Power BI resource on Azure.
 This can be really helpful if you're trying to control costs by disabling the resource when it's not in use.
 The scheduling can be controlled on a daily basis by setting the hour to enable and the hour to disable the resource.
 If you don't need to disable the resource, then you can ignore this section.

  * Tenant ID or Directory ID under Azure Active Directory for Office 365: The Directory ID is under the Properties section of the Azure Active Directory on the Azure portal.
  * Subscription ID for Power BI Resource: Read directly from Azure portal.